 KELT is a photometric survey for transiting exoplanets.
 We take images (photometry) of tens of thousands of stars every night in an attempt to see planets outside our Solar System pass in front of (transit) the star that they are orbiting.
-Since the late 1980s, astronomers have discovered hundreds of planets orbiting other stars - in the same way that the eight planets of our Solar System orbit the Sun.
+Since the late 1980s, astronomers have discovered thousands of planets orbiting other stars - in the same way that the eight planets of our Solar System orbit the Sun.
 Some of these planets are what are known as “hot Jupiters.”
-These planets are as big as Jupiter, the largest planet in our Solar System, but orbit their parent star much closer than our Jupiter does: typically taking anywhere from 2 to 10 days to complete an orbit.
-When these hot Jupiters were discovered, astronomers realized that there was a chance that they would appear to pass in front of, or transit, their star from our perspective on Earth.
+These planets are as big as Jupiter, the largest planet in our Solar System, but orbit their parent star much closer than our Jupiter does: typically taking anywhere from 2 to 10 days to complete an orbit, instead of the 12 years Jupiter takes to go around the Sun.
+These hot Jupiters can sometimes pass in front of, or transit, their star from our perspective on Earth.

 The diagram above shows what typically happens when a planet the size of Jupiter passes in front of its parent star.
 From Earth, it appears as though the star gets slightly dimmer for the several hours it takes the planet to cross in front of the star.
 For a hot Jupiter, the planet will block about 1% of the light from the star.
-The goal of a photometric transit survey like KELT-North is to identify these planets by looking for this tell-tale 1% dimming.
-Since there is only a 1 out of 10 chance that a hot Jupiter will transit it star, and since not every star is orbited by a hot Jupiter, KELT-North needs to look at tens of thousands of stars over the course of several years to be able to find transiting planets.
+The goal of a photometric transit survey like KELT is to identify these planets by looking for this tell-tale 1% dimming.
+Since there is only a 1 out of 10 chance that a hot Jupiter will transit its star, and since not every star is orbited by a hot Jupiter, KELT needs to look at tens of thousands of stars over the course of several years to find transiting planets.

-The way that KELT accomplishes this is that have a pre-set list of fields around the sky to monitor.
-Every night, each KELT telescope stars observing each field that is visible to that telescope, observing each field, one after another through the whole night.
+Both KELT telescopes are fully robotic.
+Every night, each KELT telescope checks if the weather is good, and if it is starts observing a list of fields around the sky, one after another through the whole night.
 In each field, there are between 50,000 and 200,000 stars that KELT can measure the brightness of.

 The various KELT fields are displayed below.
 This is a busy map; here is a larger version if you prefer.
 In this figure, the KELT fields are indicated by yellow squares.
 The blue patches are where the TESS mission will be observing stars, so the KELT-TESS overlap is in green.
 In addition, we see the Kepler and K2 fields outlines in blue, a model of the galactic plane in magenta, and a number of the KELT planet discoveries also labeled.

 Once we have identified a star which shows a dip in brightness, there still remains a great deal of follow-up work.
 Through a twist of physics, hot Jupiters are the same size (though not the same mass) as the smallest stars.
-This means that a small star passing in front of a larger star will appear the same as a transiting hot Jupiter in the KELT data.
-In fact, because small stars are more frequent than hot Jupiters, most of the signals that KELT identifies are in fact double star systems.
+This means that a small star orbiting and passing in front of a larger star will cause the same dip in brightness as a transiting hot Jupiter in the KELT data.
+In fact, because small stars are orbiting other stars are more common than hot Jupiters, most of the signals that KELT identifies are in fact double star systems.
 We separate the hot Jupiters from the double star systems with the help of our follow-up collaborators.
 Located all over the world, our follow-up team takes high-quality imaging and spectroscopic observations of our best planet candidates.
 By looking for flat-bottomed achromatic transits and small amplitude radial velocity orbits in these data, we are able to pick out which stars host actual planets.

 What is an exoplanet?